Kawamata--Miyaoka type inequality for $\mathbb{Q}$-Fano varieties with canonical singularities: Introduction

 \subsection{Acknowledgements}

-The authors would like to thank Wenhao Ou for very helpful discussion and Yuri Prokhorov for useful communications.
+We thank the referees for their detailed reports, which help us to significantly improve the exposition of this paper.
+We would like to thank Wenhao Ou and Qizheng Yin for very helpful discussions and Yuri Prokhorov for useful communications.
 J.~Liu is supported by the National Key Research and Development Program of China (No. 2021YFA1002300), the NSFC grants (No. 12001521 and No. 12288201), the CAS Project for Young Scientists in Basic Research (No. YSBR-033) and the Youth Innovation Promotion Association CAS.